francois-le-ko4la/docstring-to-markdown/README.md

 ```
 <pre>

+Manage options and analyse modules.

-This function is called by the CLI runner and manage options.
+Called by the CLI runner, manage options to analyse the module.
 It exits 0 on success, and >0 if an error occurs.

 <b>Returns:</b>